 Title IX of the Education Amendments of 1972 prohibits sex discrimination, which includes sexual violence, in education programs and activities.
-Students, staff, faculty, and other employees have the right to pursue education and other activities free from sex discrimination, including sexual violence, sexual misconduct, stalking, and harassment.
+Students, staff, faculty, and other employees have the right to pursue education, employment, and other activities free from sex discrimination, including sexual violence, sexual misconduct, stalking, and harassment.

 As part of Amberton University's overall ethical regulations, the harassment of others because of their race, religion, sex, age, national and ethnic origin, or disability will not be tolerated.
-In particular, an atmosphere of tension created by ethical or religious remarks, unwelcome sexual advances, requests for sexual favors, or other conduct of a sexual nature does not belong in the institution or workplace.
+In particular, an atmosphere of tension created by ethical or religious remarks (written or verbal), unwelcome sexual advances, requests for sexual favors, or other conduct of a sexual nature does not belong in the institution or workplace.